phidatahq/phidata/README.md

 ### Serve your LLM App using Streamlit

-<a href="https://streamlit.io" target="_blank">Streamlit</a> allows us to build micro front-ends for our LLM App and is extremely useful for building basic applications in pure python.
+<a href="https://streamlit.io" target="_blank" rel="noopener noreferrer">Streamlit</a> allows us to build micro front-ends for our LLM App and is extremely useful for building basic applications in pure python.
 Start the `app` group using:

 ```bash
 phi ws up --group app